 Aplio i900 from Toshiba

-The Aplio i900 belongs to the Toshiba´s newest premium ultrasound series – The Aplio i-series.
+The Aplio i900 belongs to the newest premium ultrasound series of Tohiba (now Canon) – The Aplio i-series.

 This system boasts innovative features that enable physicians to quickly and easily assess myocardial function or quantify complex valvular lesions with greater depth and detail.